 Hi!
 I am a PhD candidate at the University of Chicago Harris School of Public Policy.
-My research lies at the intersection of public and labor economics, and focuses on understanding how the design of policies and institutions within the criminal justice system shape economic and social outcomes.
+My research lies at the intersection of public and labor economics with a focus on the criminal justice system.
 Across policing, sentencing, and incarceration I examine how broader social factors, such as family dynamics and mental health, intersect with crime and the justice system.

 Prior to graduate school, I was a research assistant at the Federal Reserve Board of Governors in Washington, D.C. and I completed by undergraduate degree in economics with a math emphasis at the University of Wisconsin - Madison.